aspose-3d/Aspose-3D-Reference-Tutorials/content/english/java/vrml-files/open-vrml-files-java/_index.md

 ### 1. Java Development Kit (JDK)
 Make sure you have the latest version of JDK installed on your machine.
 You can download it [here](https://www.oracle.com/java/technologies/javase-downloads.html).
 ### 2. Aspose.3D for Java Library
-Download and install the Aspose.3D for Java library from the [official website](https://releases.aspose.com/3d/java/).
+Download and install the Aspose.3D for Java library from the [website](https://releases.aspose.com/3d/java/).
 This library will be our toolkit for working with 3D models.
 ### 3. Integrated Development Environment (IDE)
 Choose your preferred Java IDE, such as Eclipse or IntelliJ IDEA, and have it set up for Java development.
 Now that we have our tools ready, let's jump into the exciting world of 3D modeling!